Little Bookham

-Little Bookham is a small, historic village in Surrey, England between Great Bookham and Effingham.
+Little Bookham is a village in the Mole Valley district, in Surrey, England between Great Bookham and Effingham.
 It is home to several listed historical buildings, included in a large conservation area, along with Ye Olde Windsor Castle public house, Manor House School, and All Saints' Church.
 The village is centred immediately north of the North Downs and is contiguous with Great Bookham, the two divisions of Bookham having been made in the early medieval period.